 Staying Protected Day-To-Day

 As global hostility continues to grow, governments embroiled in conflict are likely to face attacks similar to the CryWiper campaign on Russia’s governmental network.
 While it’s unlikely that citizens will be targeted heavily with data-wiping malware, ransomware is a constant threat.
 To prevent cybersecurity disasters and secure your digital integrity, it’s paramount to practice good cyber hygiene.

 CyberGhost VPN uses robust encryption to secure your internet connection and allows you to swap your device IP address for a new one.
-With thousands of servers worldwide, you can connect any time to enjoy safer internet browsing.
+With a global network of servers, you can connect any time to enjoy safer internet browsing.
 Install CyberGhost today as part of your cyber hygiene strategy.